coderstar1234/cloud-notes-/README.md

-# cloud-notes-
-Cloud note pad 🗒️🗒️🗒️🗒️ make html CSS and JavaScript.

-Cloud Note App Created.

-Himanshu Vashistha
-New project name is cloud note.make a readme file for GitHub.

-Cloud Note
+<h1 align="center"> Cloud Note</h1>

 Cloud Note is a web-based application that allows users to create, manage, and organize notes in the cloud.
 With Cloud Note, users can access their notes from anywhere with an internet connection and never have to worry about losing their notes again.

-Features
+Cloud note pad 🗒️ make html CSS and JavaScript.
+Cloud Note App Created.

+<h1 align="center">Features</h1>
 Create notes with a title and body.
 Edit and delete existing notes.
 Organize notes into categories.
 Search for notes by title or category.
 Share notes with other users.
-Technologies Used
+<h1 align="center">Technologies Used</h1>
 React
 Node.js
 Express